 When Apple introduced Watch OS2, it addressed my major complaint about the watch, so I bought another one (I had returned the original one for a full refund), and of course, once again some folks lost their mind, and said I did the whole thing as a publicity stunt.
 Trust me, very few people would think the “human pin cushion style” of comments I got on either post would constitute as “good publicity.”

+(4) Could it be?
+Yes it is!
+Another Down & Dirty Trick?
 I started doing a series of Photoshop special effects every Friday, and it started out pretty well, with a nice stream of feedback, but the more I did, the less people commented and giving feedback of any kind (this is good, this is bad, etc.), and when you’re writing stuff and it takes a really long time to do each one, and nobody seems to care, you stop, which is what I did.
 At least this one, early on, got some feedback.